North Carolina Whistleblower (Qui Tam) Claims Attorneys

 Stakes are high for the whistleblower.
 That is why it is important to contact an experienced North Carolina whistleblower attorney who can help protect your rights and interests throughout the process.

-* Each case is unique and must be evaluated on its own merits.
-Prior results do not guarantee a similar outcome.** Some cases listed were handled prior to attorney’s association with the Law Offices of James Scott Farrin.
+3 Some cases listed were handled prior to attorney’s association with the Law Offices of James Scott Farrin.